Hilotrons

-Hilotrons is a Canadian indie pop band.
-Currently based in Ottawa, the band's core members are the singer Mike Dubue and the drummer and engineer Philip Shaw Bova.
-Past members have included Paul Hogan, Damian Sawka and Mike Schultz.
-The bands current line-up includes Pascal OfLaki, Philippe Charbonneau and Alex Moxon with, as well as occasionally, Adam Saikaley.
+Hilotrons is a Canadian indie pop band from Ottawa, Ontario.
+The band's members include Mike Dubue, Philip Shaw Bova, Pascal OfLaki, Philippe Charbonneau, and Alex Moxon.
+Adam Saikaley is an occasional member.

 Initially an electronic dance music band, they began to incorporate a blend of pop styles into their sound.
 Their breakthrough album, Happymatic (2008), was a longlisted nominee for the 2008 Polaris Music Prize.

-Before Dubue released At Least There's Commotion, he spent his time composing film scores including Smash Cut and many silent films with the Lost Dominion Collective.
-He made a number of musical collaborations including performing Richard Reed Parry's For Heart, Breath and Orchestra appearing on Socalled's Sleepover album.